multi-vit/head-first-java/src/main/java/ch4/SharpenYourPencil.md

 int a = calcArea(7, 12); ✅ // 2 integers being passed in as expected

 short c = 7;
-calcArea(c, 15); ✅ // Short can be implicitly widened to an int
+calcArea(c, 15); ✅ // Short can be implicitly promoted to an int

 int d = calcArea(57); ❌ // Only 1 argument being passed when 2 are required